Aldbg74/Aldbg74/README.md

 - Epicry, like WannaCry, but made by good guys <br>
 - Flipper_BLE_Crash, a plugin for Flipper for crash bluetooth things <br>
 - My_Antit_Virus, a small antivirus for linux <br>
-- EpiToolBox, a cyber toolboox tool for epitech student <br>
+- EpiToolBox, a cyber toolboox for epitech student <br>

 <h1>Programming Language</h1>
 <div style="text-align: center;">